 Samsung Electronics has gone from being a maker of commodity electronics to one of the world’s hottest brands.
 With $55 billion in sales, Samsung maintains its technology and design leadership through a strong R&D commitment to new growth from differentiated products.
-Samsung used Goldfire to create an innovative new design for the optical pickup components of its CD/DVD recorders/players.
-The resulting design increased Samsung’s CD-DVD market share by reducing component and manufacturing costs – saving $77.7 million dollars over a three year time period – while also improving product reliability.
+Samsung used Goldfire from IHS Markit to create an innovative new design for the optical pickup components of its CD/DVD recorders/players.
+The resulting design increased Samsung’s CD-DVD market share by reducing component and manufacturing costs – saving $77.7 million dollars over a three-year time period – while also improving product reliability.

 Market and Project Background